jusxbxb/WorldMapAgeXKCD/README.md

 Started as a fun little project.
-Didn't end as such. \n Based on the original work by XKCD: https://xkcd.com/1688/
+Didn't end as such.\
+Based on the original work by XKCD: https://xkcd.com/1688/